 Do you use clean personal care products?
 If not, these chemicals are getting into your tissues, bloodstream, and gut.
 You will want to switch over to clean products as soon as possible.
-Your commercial products may not seem harmful or even smell nice but on a biochemistry level, you can be saturated.
+Your commercial products may not seem harmful or even smell nice, but on a biochemistry level, you can be saturated.

 Formaldehyde

 An 18-month study revealed that inhalation of formaldehyde leads to the development of cancer cells in the nasal cavity of test rats over an 18-month study.
 There is no reason to think it doesn’t do the same to us.
-Disturbingly enough, it is still in use within products such as deodorants, nail polish, shampoo, hair treatments, and products.
+Disturbingly enough, it is still in use within products such as deodorants, nail polish, shampoo, hair treatments, and other products.

 Coal Tar & Coal Tar-Derived Colors